Guide: Porsche Goes All In - a Historical & Technical Appraisal of the Porsche 917 (1969)

 Subsequent History

-Porsche’s racing department overspent massively during 1969 to the extent that a partner organisation had to be sought to race the 917 which would enable factory staff to focus fully on development: Porsche had spent DM 30 million (£3.1m / $7.5m) on the combined 908 and 917 projects in one year alone.
+Porsche’s racing department overspent massively during 1969 to the extent that a partner organisation had to be sought to race the 917 in 1970 which would enable factory staff to focus fully on development: Porsche had spent DM 30 million (£3.1m / $7.5m) on the combined 908 and 917 projects in one year alone.

 The company turned to John Wyer Automotive Engineering (JWAE) whose Gulf Oil-backed operation were the undisputed masters of endurance racing.
 Wyer would get the cars at no cost but, from the moment everything left Stuttgart, it was at JWAE’s expense.
 The partnership was announced in London during October 1969.